- Housing Costs

 To participate in housing selection, a student must complete an online registration from the link sent to them via e-mail in February of each year.
 Students who register on time will receive a lottery number to use in selection of an apartment or room during the housing selection process.

-- If a student cancels by 5 p.m. on May 15th, the student will incur no cancellation fee.
+- A student cancels by 5:00 p.m. on March 17, the student will not incur a cancellation fee.

-- If a student cancels between May 16th and June 30th, a cancellation fee of $250 will be placed on the student's account.
+- A student cancels between March 17 and May 13, a cancellation fee of $750 will be placed on the student's account.

-- If a student registers for housing and then decides to participate in a study abroad program during the fall semester, the registration will be deferred to the spring semester, and no cancellation fee will be incurred.
+- A student registers for housing and then decides to participate in a study abroad program during the fall semester, the registration will be deferred to the spring semester, and no cancellation fee will be incurred.

-- If a student registers for housing and subsequently is released from the residency requirement, the registration will be canceled without penalty.
+- A student registers for housing and subsequently is released from the residency requirement, the registration is canceled without penalty.

-To cancel your application or your housing assignment for Fall 2023, please select the link: Housing Cancellation Form.
+To cancel your application or your housing assignment for Fall 2024, complete the Housing Cancellation Form.
+The Office of Residence Life will confirm all information submitted with necessary campus partners before making a determination on the requested cancellation.

 In the case that a roommate withdraws from housing, a student may be assigned to the open space, or the remaining student may be asked to move to another under booked room.
 Students on the waiting list will not be charged the cancellation fee unless they accept a housing assignment and subsequently cancel.